eating247/eating247.github.io/index.md

 - tomorrow sex will be good again - katherine angel
 - lauren oyler on roxane gay + jia  tolentino
 - wild seed - octavia butler
+- the museum of modern love
+- baldwin's essay on his father's death